Smart Start Youth Employment Program

 Girls Ed Program

-Groups for girls take place in a wide variety of formats including in school during class time, after school programs, lunch time programs, summer day camp, winter break and March break camps.
-We also provide individual and family support and an annual girl conference!
-You can learn more about our Girls Ed Program and the topics and support provided for community girls in our Agency Overview.To find out how you can host a Girls Ed group at your school or for a group of girls, please contact:
+Learn more about our Girls Ed Program and the topics and support provided for community girls in our Agency Overview.To find out how you can host a Girls Ed group at your school or for a group of girls, please contact:

-Justine Marchand, Girls Ed Program Manager
+Justine Marchand, Chief Program Officer

 justinemarchand@girlsinclimestone.ca